HIST 410: Readings and Assignments

 How can we really evaluate whether any diet could be useful?
 Is there a “right” diet that we just haven’t found?
 Have we known it all along?

-This chapter is about EVALUATING dietary advice and dietary CRITIQUE.
+This assignemnt focuses on EVALUATING dietary advice and dietary CRITIQUE.
 As you know from its overall goals, this course is all about learning to think critically about dietary advice and expertise in general, using history to gain a broader perspective.
 Today we turn our attention from evaluating the rhetoric of dietary advice to evaluating the rhetoric of dietary critique.

 Week 5: Review and Reflection